maxjohnsoon/docker-install/README.md

 ## OpenVAS/Greenbone Docker Install - Max Johnson

 # Docker Install
+Here is the inputs I used to install docker.
+I followed the guide given to us in our class power point.
+I also added myself to the docker group.
 ```
 sudo apt update
 sudo apt install ca-certificates curl gnupg lsb-release